 Furthermore, new opportunities are opened up.
-Professional courses become available to school children, including project management, IT and networking skills provided by vendors such as Microsoft and Cisco become available and a 12-year-old who completes these courses can be earning (at the time of writing) 30-40k per year by the time they're 14.
+Professional courses become available to school children, including project management, IT and networking skills provided by vendors such as Microsoft and Cisco become available, and a 12-year-old who completes these courses can be earning (at the time of writing) 30-40k per year by the time they're 14.

 Additionally, education provision at a local level places education and jobs in the same area matching supply and demand.
-If a coal mine requires engineers then it will sponsor courses at Education Establishments locally.
-Should someone from outside the area want to follow this course then a range of provision will be available from boarding and sponsorship.
+If a coal mine requires engineers, then it will sponsor courses at Education Establishments locally.
+Should someone from outside the area want to follow this course then, a range of provision will be available from boarding and sponsorship.

 Only the left will decry this concept as it creates higher skilled youth at an earlier age.
-They will scream about child abuse but if a child at 14 can earn this kind of money why on earth shouldn't they?
-Again it's about having the individual make their own choices about their future and providing a system that allows maximum flexibility with the sole aim of wealth creation instead of ensuring a person has a poor education, irrelevant to the local job market and with little opportunity to change direction or progress further through study and experience.
+The left will scream about child abuse but if a child at 14 can earn this kind of money why on earth shouldn't they?
+Again it's about having the individual make their own choices about their future and providing a system that allows maximum flexibility with the sole aim of wealth creation instead of ensuring a person has poor education, irrelevant to the local job market and with little opportunity to change direction or progress further through study and experience.
 One must not forget the number of unemployed media studies students created by Labours ideas of education.

 It seems reasonable that the focus of Education required by the state should be to empower the child with the drive, resilience and tools to take education as a serious and enjoyable alternative.

-This system also allows for the flexibility in job skills that companies and business require, the state will only provide English (Including Latin) and Mathematics, but to a very high level, between the ages of two and fourteen.
+This system also allows for the flexibility in job skills that companies and business requirements, the state will only provide English (Including Latin) and Mathematics, but to a very high level, between the ages of two and fourteen.

 The rest of the time would be down to parental and pupil choice as per the model of modes of education.
 If a person believes their three-year-old daughter has what it takes to be a dancer they can choose a route of learning to suit.
 If that child then turns out not to be the protégé that was once hoped for the child can start another career path learning tree.
 Incidentally, there is no reason she would have to give up on the dancing either.
 This ability to re-train almost on demand, at any stage of life will provide an excellent foundation for a knowledge-based science and technology-based sector of the economy.